-The following images and words arose out of this spring’s Archetypal Psychology course.
-The students move into dialogue with their soul and its language of image.
+The following images and words arose out of the 2014 spring Archetypal Psychology course.
+The students moved into dialogue with their soul and its language of image.
 My heart swelled tenfold as I witnessed these students share themselves…may you be touched as well.

 “The experience of this class has been a letting go of so many old ideas that no longer serve me or the universe.
 Don’t be afraid to speak your Truth.
 It is fear that holds back your voice and that doesn’t serve anyone.” –Teresa Flanagan

 “Looking at my life as a “living mandala” shifted my consciousness in a way words cannot express but can be seen in my art pieces made throughout the quarter.
 My soul has spoken from the depths of my unconscious through my art making, dreams and the beating of my heart.
 The never ending journey of my living mandala has been filled with archetypal imagery, marriage of opposites (shadows) and centering within myself.
 I will always cherish my final mandala and will look at it always, to remind myself how much I have gone through to become the person I am today.” –Holly Feder

 “This class was a truly transformational, alchemical, Soul process through which each one of us discovered new parts of ourselves waiting with love for us to embrace and become!
 All of life is a message from our Soul.
 We are never outside of meaning and grace.
 Every word, experience, gesture is a direct message from our Soul” – Lynsey Rubin